Hemoglobin (Hb) – Functions, Importance, Normal Ranges by Gender, Age, Pregnancy & When It Becomes Risky

 Important Word Explanations

-- Hemoglobin: Oxygen-carrying protein in red blood cells.
+- Hemoglobin: Protein in red blood cells that carries oxygen

 ~END~